 “If you build it, they will come.”

-If you’ve ever watched the 1989 movie ‘Field of Dreams’ and NOT bawled your eyes out at the end, I’m supremely confident that you have no soul.
+If you’ve ever watched the 1989 movie ‘Field of Dreams’ and NOT bawled your eyes out at the end, I’m supremely confident you have no soul.
 No spoilers here, but if you don’t know what in the hell I’m talking about, it’s time you learned.

 ‘Field of Dreams’ stars Kevin Costner as Ray Kinsella, an Iowa corn farmer who hears a mysterious voice telling him to build a baseball field on his land.
-The ballpark takes on a spiritual nature, as the ghosts of “Shoeless” Joe Jackson (played by Ray Liotta) and the infamous 1919 Chicago White Sox return to play the game that Major League Baseball effectively banned them from forever, but that’s not the only reason this field was built.
+The ballpark takes on a spiritual nature, as the ghosts of “Shoeless” Joe Jackson (played by Ray Liotta) and the infamous 1919 Black Sox scandal return to play the game that Major League Baseball effectively banned them from forever, but that’s not the only reason this field was built.
 Also starring Amy Madigan, James Earl Jones and Burt Lancaster, the movie won three Academy Awards, including Best Picture.

 “Is this heaven?
 No, it’s Iowa.”